evcc-io/evcc/README.md

 More information on interacting with Wallbe chargers can be found at [GoingElectric](https://www.goingelectric.de/forum/viewtopic.php?p=1212583).
 Use with care.

 **NOTE:** The Wallbe products come in two flavors.
 Older models (2017 known to be "old", 2019 known to be "new") use the Phoenix EV-CC-AC1-M3-CBC-RCM controller.
-For such models make sure to use `phoenix` charger type instead of `wallbe`.
+For such models make sure to set `legacy: true`.
 You can find you which one you have using [MBMD](5):

 ```sh
 mbmd read -a 192.168.0.8:502 -d 255 -t holding -e int 300 1